Cecilia8989/pands-project/README.md

     <summary> Code Explanation </summary>
            <p>

-This code will plot a pie chart and inside will plot a white circle to give the design of a donut[[17]](https://plainenglish.io/blog/how-to-make-a-beautiful-donut-chart-and-nested-donut-chart-in-matplotlib-92040c8bbeea).
+This code will plot a [pie chart and inside will plot a white circle to give the design of a donut[19]](https://plainenglish.io/blog/how-to-make-a-beautiful-donut-chart-and-nested-donut-chart-in-matplotlib-92040c8bbeea).

-First, it uses the *value_counts()* function to count the number of occurrences of each species in the Species column of the DataFrame- df.
+First, it uses the *value_counts()* function to count the number of occurrences of each species in the Species column of the DataFrame.
 The resulting counts are stored in the *group_count* variable.
-Next, it uses the unique() [[18]](https://sparkbyexamples.com/pandas/pandas-find-unique-values-from-columns/) function to get an array of the unique species in the Species column of the DataFrame df.
+Next, it uses the [unique() [20]](https://sparkbyexamples.com/pandas/pandas-find-unique-values-from-columns/) function to get an array of the unique species in the Species column of the DataFrame.
 The resulting array is stored in the labels variable.

 ```python
 # create a pie chart to show the distribution of species